nteract/hydrogen/docs/Usage/GettingStarted.md

 Typical workflow with this command is

-1. Add bubble at line you want manually by `hydrogen:toggle-bubble`
+1. Add bubble at line you want manually by **"Hydrogen: Toggle-Bubble"**
-2. Execute code cleanly by `restart-kernel-and-re-evaluate-bubbles`
+2. Execute code cleanly by **"Hydrogen: Restart-Kernel-And-Re-Evaluate-Bubbles"**
 3. Modify code, then repeat 1-3 until you fully understand/investigated code.

-## Watch Expressions
+## "Hydrogen: Toggle Watches"

 After you've run some code with Hydrogen, you can use the **"Hydrogen: Toggle Watches"** command from the Command Palette to open the watch expression sidebar.
 Whatever code you write in watch expressions will be re-run after each time you send that kernel any other code.